Skip to content

 • The OPC UA state machine (job lifecycle: AllowedToStartRunningEnded) via the existing HierarchicalGraphMachine in the NB processor

-• The SFC state machine (recipe execution: step → transition → step) as a second machine instance for the recipe
+• The SFC state machine (recipe execution: step → transition → step) tracked in Redis via SfcExecutionState

 Persistence

-The SFC engine persists its execution state in Redis so that recipe execution can survive pod restarts:
+The SFC engine persists its execution state in Redis so that recipe execution can survive pod restarts and work can be distributed across instances:

 • Current step(s) and active branch states